Sitting too much and looking for help to get more active?

 Who is conducting the study?

-Dr. Eric Hekler, who is a Professor and Interim Associate Dean for Community Partnerships at the Herbert Wertheim School of Public Health and Human Longevity Sciences at UC San Diego and the Director of the Center for Wireless and Population Health Systems is leading this project along with his associates, Drs.
+Dr. Eric Hekler, who is a Professor and Associate Dean for Community Partnerships at the Herbert Wertheim School of Public Health and Human Longevity Sciences at UC San Diego and the Director of the Center for Wireless and Population Health Systems is leading this project along with his associates, Drs.
 Daniel Rivera from Arizona State University and Predrag “Pedja” Klasnja from the University of Michigan.

 What if I change my mind later?